peprodev/wc-upload-reciept/readme.txt

 = How can I contribute to this plugin? =

-You can help us improve our works by committing/requesting your changes to Pepro Dev's GitHub (https://github.com/peprodev/)
+You can help us improve our works by committing/requesting your changes to [our GitHub repository](https://github.com/peprodev/wc-upload-reciept)

+= How can I report security bugs? =

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/pepro-bacs-receipt-upload-for-woocommerce)

 == Screenshots ==